 - You can track several things at once, ideal if you’re planning to give up more than one vice

-"Having something to push you to the finish line is always helpful.
-Sign up for a challenge, like Dry January at Alcohol Change, or Stoptober too - you’re twice as likely to stick with it if you do!
+"Having something to push you to the finish line is always helpful," she advises.
+"Sign up for a challenge, like Dry January at Alcohol Change, or Stoptober too - you’re twice as likely to stick with it if you do!

 "It's also worth remembering that the average person saves around £200 not drinking for a month so if you’re planning on Dry January, start by choosing something (whether that’s a bag or a holiday or a really expensive meal) and promising yourself that you will buy it if you succeed."

-5) I drank non-alcoholic drinks
+6. I drank non-alcoholic drinks

-In the world of non-drinkers non-alcoholic beers, wines and spirits are VERY controversial.
+In the world of non-drinkers, non-alcoholic beers, wines and spirits are VERY controversial.
 Many argue they should be totally avoided as they are dangerous triggers, and only remind people of what they’re missing, thereby dragging them onto that slippery slope.

 It definitely feels like there's some kind of psychologically soothing effect of cracking open that booze-free beer or popping that ‘Nosecco’ cork.
 I learnt recently that it takes alcohol seven minutes to hit the brain, so perhaps it’s not too dissimilar to that fake initial ‘relief’ you get when drinking the real thing.

-Within the online groups I follow there have been many debates about which ones are the best, these are the ones that are most commonly recommended by people in the know - along with a few of my favourites.
+If you want to buy a non-alcoholic drink, these are the ones that are most commonly recommended by people in the know - along with a few of my favourites.
 Note, that most some are 0.5%, but this is so low it's technically considered to be AF (alcohol-free):